saadBr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe: this script gives all permissions to user , read and exexecute permissions to groups and write and execute permissions to others
 10-mirror_permissions: this script sets permission of a file to match the givven file permissions
 11-directories_permissions: this script sets execute permissions to subdir for everyone
+12-directory_permissions: this script creates a directory with customs permissions